Green Stimulus and Recovery Tracker

 As world leaders grapple with the economic damage of the COVID-19 pandemic, many are turning to large-scale public investment in stimulus and recovery measures.
 The International Energy Agency and leading economists have urged governments to avoid the lock-in of existing fossil infrastructure, by directing stimulus toward green measures that can build the foundation for a zero-emission future.

-Rhodium’s report, It’s Not Easy Being Green: Stimulus Spending in the World’s Major Economies (Sept 2, 2020), provides a deeper understanding of countries’ unique fiscal and political landscape to help clean energy advocates capitalize on the most effective opportunities.
+Rhodium’s reports, It’s Not Easy Being Green: Stimulus Spending in the World’s Major Economies (Sept 2, 2020) and 2020 Green Stimulus Spending in the World’s Major Economies (Feb 4, 2020) provides a deeper understanding of countries’ unique fiscal and political landscape to help clean energy advocates capitalize on the most effective opportunities.

 Rhodium’s Green Stimulus Tracker